nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `config #t/TUTORIAL_COUNT #a/ASSIGNMENT_COUNT`

-* TUTORIAL_COUNT and ASSIGNMENT_COUNT must be integers between 0 to 99 inclusive.
+* TUTORIAL_COUNT and ASSIGNMENT_COUNT must be 0 or a positive integer.
 * Inputting the same TUTORIAL_COUNT or ASSIGNMENT_COUNT as the previous configuration will also reset the class details of all students.

 Examples: